2014 Malaysia FA Cup: Format

 30 teams will participate in this tournament instead of 32 in the 2013 edition.
 2013 winners Kelantan and runners-up Johor Darul Takzim have received byes for this edition and will progress straight into the Round of 16.

 Just like the previous edition, the first two rounds would be single matches.
 The quarter finals and semi finals would be played over two legs while the final will be played at Shah Alam Stadium, Shah Alam between Pahang FA and Felda United, on 7 June.

 Matches

 The draw for the Piala FA 2014 was held at Blue Wave Hotel, Shah Alam on 29 November 2013.

 Bracket

-Round of 32
+First round

 The first round will commence on 21 & 22 January 2014.

-Round of 16
+Second round

 The second round will commence on 4 February 2014.

 1 Johor were awarded a 3–0 victory due to T-Team walking off at half time with the result at 2–1 to Johor.